 In terms of fire safety, the final exits on an escape route in a public building are known as fire exits.
 They may or may not be located on the usual route of traffic when the premises are operating under normal circumstances.
 The final exit doors should open easily, immediately and, wherever practicable, "in the direction of escape", i.e. outwards into a place of safety outside the building.
 Sliding or revolving doors must not be used for exits specifically intended as fire exits.
 The emergency routes and fire exits must be well lit and indicated by appropriate signs, e.g. "Fire Exit – Keep Clear".
 In locations that require illumination, emergency lighting of adequate intensity must be provided in case the normal lighting fails, and illuminated signs used.
 This is because, as noted in the HM Government publication "Fire Safety Risk Assessment: Offices and Shops" (May 2006): "The primary purpose of emergency escape lighting is to illuminate escape routes but it also illuminates other safety equipment".

 The HM Government publication "A short guide to making your premises safe from fire" (June 2006) is invaluable in interpreting the RRFSO.
-It distinguishes between "fire exit doors", i.e. the final exit doors that open into a place of safety outside the premises, and "doors on the escape routes", which are internal doors.
+It distinguishes between "fire exit doors", i.e. the final exit doors that open into a place of safety outside the premises, and "doors on the escape routes", which are internal doors forming the escape route through the premises.
 The important point is that all of these doors should be usable "without a key and without any specialist knowledge" in a fire situation.

 Whereas a fire door is an internal door designed to compartmentalise a section of a building in the event of a fire and/or protect an escape route through it for a minimum length of time, typically 30 minutes (FD30), it is not necessary for a fire exit door at the end of the escape route to be of fire resisting standard or to be kept closed.
 Its role is to enable the swift and safe egress of people from a building into a place of safety outside rather than to contain the smoke and flames of a conflagration.